wenerme/wener/play/tap-tiantis/README.md

 > __NOTE__
 >
-> * Only tested on Nexus 5, different may use different coordinates and event dev.
+> * Only tested on Nexus 5, different devices may use different coordinates and event dev.
-> * Used to plat tiantis long time ago, may not works in current version.
+> * Used to plat tiantis long time ago, may not works in current version.Different version may use different color and coordinates

 ## Requirement